-The MelaMEd platform11 is a vast virtual library, a multimedia atlas, free of charge, quick to access and easy to consult.
-Divided into fundamental chapters containing iconographic documentation of the clinical, dermoscopic and histological aspects of melanocytic pathology, the site is geared to raising awareness of the importance of identifying melanoma at an early stage.
-The MelaMEd platform also details surgical and medical treatments, stage and prognosis according to the latest guidelines accredited by Italian National Health Authority and by other European and international organizations.3-5

-More specifically, the MelaMEd platform is divided into 10 chapters: epidemiology, risk factors, with particular attention to ultraviolet radiation (chapters 1,2 and 3), clinical and differential diagnosis of melanoma facilitated by the use of non-invasive cutaneous techniques (chapters 4, 5, 6 and 7), histological diagnosis, medical and surgical therapy, staging, prognosis (chapters 8 and 9) and finally the most frequently asked questions from patients, with related answers (chapter 10).
+The MelaMEd platform is a vast virtual library, a multimedia atlas, free of charge, quick to access and easy to consult.
+Divided into fundamental chapters containing iconographic documentation of the clinical, dermoscopic and histological aspects of melanocytic pathology, the platform is aimed at raising awareness of the importance of identifying melanoma at an early stage.
+The MelaMEd platform also details surgical and medical treatments, stage and prognosis according to the latest guidelines accredited by Italian National Health Authority and by other European and international organizations.3-5 diagnosis of melanoma facilitated by the use of non-invasive cutaneous techniques (chapters 4, 5, 6 and 7), histological diagnosis, medical and surgical therapy, staging, prognosis (chapters 8 and 9) and finally the most frequently asked questions from patients, with related answers (chapter 10).
 Each multimedia chapter includes a combination of more than one media type such as text, symbols, pictures, audio, video, with the use of static and dynamic images, as well as links to the most recent literature and the most updated official websites.
 The MelaMEd platform's contents and descriptions are listed in Table 1.